Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification: Preliminaries

-To assess how well a parametric copula family fits the empirical dependence between clinical and genomic risk scores, we use a Cramér-von Mises (CvM) statistic based on the empirical copula \citep{GenestRivest1993, GenestRemillard2008, Genest2007}.
+To assess how well a parametric copula family fits the empirical dependence between clinical and gene-expression risk scores, we use a Cram\'er--von Mises (CvM) statistic based on the empirical copula \cite{GenestRivest1993,GenestRemillard2008,Genest2007}.
 Let

 denote the empirical copula of $(U_i,V_i)_{i=1}^n$, and let $C_{\hat\theta}$ be a fitted parametric copula with parameter(s) $\hat\theta$.
 The CvM discrepancy is